 The Echo Dot's Price Cut

-For that low price you'll still receive the same software and Alexa voice capabilities as the regular Echo and more expensive Plus.
+For that low price you'll still receive the same software and Alexa voice capabilities as the regular Echo.
 No wonder so many tech sites praised this product, often giving it an Editor's Choice Award.

-The Echo Dot's closest price competitor is the Google Home Mini, which generally costs around $30.
+The Echo Dot's closest price competitor is the Google Home Mini, which generally costs $20 to $50 (2nd Gen Mini).
 The Mini rivals the Echo Dot in sound quality, size, and ability, but the Dot (and Alexa) has been around longer and it offers a lot more third-party skills than Google does.

-Still it wouldn't hurt getting both devices (total cost less than one Amazon Echo) as Google can answer more queries, access Google's database, and boost your productivity.
+Still it wouldn't hurt getting both devices as Google can answer more queries, access Google's database, and boost your productivity.

 Unlike phone or laptop brands, your bank account won't break by getting devices from two separate smart speaker brands and it'll improve your smart home/gadget experience.

-This new Dot looks very similar to the Google Home Mini with an encased fabric design, a more circular shape, and a louder speaker system.
-The next-gen dot comes in three fabric varieties including Heather Gray, Charcoal, and Sandstone.
+The 3rd Gen looks very similar to the Google Home Mini with an encased fabric design, a more oval shape, and a louder speaker system.
+The third gen dot comes in four fabric varieties including Heather Gray, Plum, Charcoal, and Sandstone.

-Perhaps the biggest change versus the 2nd Gen Dot is the much improved speaker that's projected to sound up to 70% louder than its predecessor.
-That should make a huge difference with not only sound but with Alexa's listening skills.
+Perhaps the biggest change versus the previous Dots is the much improved speaker that sounds 70% louder than its predecessors.
+That makes a huge difference with not only sound but with Alexa's listening skills.